 Malpractice insurance, lack of stability

 Another reason for the decrease in private practices is that fewer newly minted doctors can operate their own facility.
-As the cost of entrepreneurship has increased in many ways, including labor, real estate and supplies, the cost of medical malpractice insurance has also increased.
+As the cost of entrepreneurship has increased in many ways, including labor, real estate and supplies, healthcare HR consultancy service, the cost of medical malpractice insurance has also increased.

 Many new physicians are joining hospital systems to work as a hospitalist or at another facility to avoid footing this expense.

 According to Arthur J. Gallagher & Co., a medical malpractice insurance brokerage in Houston, the average annual cost of the insurance is $75,000 for a family practice physician in New York state.
 Although medical malpractice insurance is not required, most physicians want it to avoid financial ruin in case of litigation.

 For mid-career independent doctors, the additional rules added by changes such as the institution of electronic medical records has proven too onerous.
 Instead of spending most of their time caring for patients, they find that recordkeeping and documentation devours much of their day.

 Providers may face financial instability while establishing a new practice, along with long hours.